syr0s/tubester-restful-api/docs/docs/endpoints/user/data.md

 The endpoint will respond, based on the clients request.
 - By using an invalid token, the endpoint will respond with http status code `401 - Unauthorized`.
 - If the request parameter is missing, the endpoint will respond with http status code `400 - Bad Request`.
+- If the user is marked as `active: false`, the endpoint will respond with http status code `400 - Bad Request`.
+- If the user is markedd as `validated: false`, the endpoint will respond with http status code `400 - Bad Request`.
 - If the `uuid` is not found in the database, the endpoint wil respond with http status code `404 - Not Found`.

 #### Success response